kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - *Resource kubelet plugin*: a component which cooperates with kubelet to prepare the usage of the resource on a node.

-An utility library for resource drivers will be developed outside of Kubernetes and does not have to be used by drivers, therefore it is not described further in this KEP.
+An [utility library](https://github.com/kubernetes/kubernetes/tree/master/staging/src/k8s.io/dynamic-resource-allocation) for resource drivers was developed.
+It does not have to be used by drivers, therefore it is not described further in this KEP.

 ### State and communication